-None of the measured noise events occurring throughout the month of May 2021 are judged to be a noise source originating from the construction works.
-No noise exceedances occurred throughout the month of May 2021, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.
+None of the other measured noise events occurring throughout the month of September 2021 are judged to be a noise source originating from the construction works.

+No noise exceedances occurred throughout the month of September 2021, thereby indicating adherence to the Lendlease Building Pty Ltd Tweed Valley Hospital - Management Plan - Noise and Vibration.